walkerselby/walkerselby/README.md

 ### <div align="center">I'm Walker, a Computer Science Engineering student at Santa Clara University</div>

-- I'm currently bouncing between personal, class, and open-source projects, such as [Not Enough Updates](https://github.com/NotEnoughUpdates/NotEnoughUpdates)
+- I'm currently bouncing between personal, class, and open-source projects, such as [SkyHanni](https://github.com/hannibal002/SkyHanni) and [Not Enough Updates](https://github.com/NotEnoughUpdates/NotEnoughUpdates)

 - I also work for Santa Clara University's Cyberinfrastructure department as a Student Network Engineer